tornikeo/tornikeo.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Style Attentional Networks in JS
-description: a project with a background image
+description: Attentional neural networks are a powerful tool for building language models.
+But we can also use attention mechanism to stylize images efficiently enough for *within* the web-browser.
-img: assets/img/12.jpg
+img: assets/img/sanet.jpg
 importance: 1
 category: work
 related_publications: true